PaloAltoNetworks/prisma-cloud-docs/api/descriptions/signup/post.md

 Creates the initial admin user after Console is first installed.

+Although this endpoint is supported, no backwards compatibility is offered for it.

 ### cURL Request

 The following cURL command creates the initial admin user with the username `admin` and password `password`.